Nurs 84L Medical-Surgical Nursing II: Care of the Older Adult Clinical

 - Use the date of your LAST background check/drug screen.
 They know you will be doing another one shortly before beginning Q4.

-- Badge and parking form - bring to orientation Day with you
+- Badge and parking form - complete and bring to Orientation Day 1 with you

 All items below will ALSO be on the Catalyst site.
 A student can use EITHER site to obtain templates, requirements, and/or tips for completing assignments.
 Examples of assignments, however, will only be on Catalyst.